How to Apply Dependent Visa For UK?

 How long does the visa processing take?

-UK dependent visa processing time takes up to 24 weeks to complete the whole process and get a decision.
+UK dependant visa processing time takes up to 24 weeks to complete the whole process and get a decision.

 What if my application gets rejected?